Everyday borrower using a smartphone to access open banking loan options in 2026

 Which banks and lenders support open banking in the U.S. right now?

-As of mid-2026, the largest U.S. banks — including JPMorgan Chase, Bank of America, Citibank, and Wells Fargo — are required to support consumer-permissioned data sharing under Section 1033.
+The largest U.S. banks, including JPMorgan Chase, Bank of America, Citibank, and Wells Fargo, are required to support consumer-permissioned data sharing under Section 1033.
 On the lending side, platforms including Upstart, SoFi, LendingClub, and many credit unions now use open banking data in their underwriting.
 Coverage will expand through 2027 as smaller institutions phase into compliance.

 What is the difference between open banking and embedded finance?

 Open banking refers to the regulatory and technical framework for sharing financial data via APIs with consumer consent.
-Embedded finance is the broader practice of integrating financial products — loans, insurance, payments — directly into non-financial platforms like retail apps or gig economy platforms.
+Embedded finance is the broader practice of integrating financial products, including loans, insurance, and payments, directly into non-financial platforms like retail apps or gig economy platforms.
 Open banking is often the infrastructure that makes embedded finance possible.
 Our article on embedded finance for everyday borrowers explains how the two concepts connect.

 PV